The Largest Long-Established Restaurant along the Kamo River

 Japanese Cuisine

-Enjoy Yuba and Hamo Kaiseki cuisine in a traditional Kyoto restaurant with a rich history of over 70 years.
+Experience authentic Yuba and Hamo Kaiseki cuisine in a traditional Kyoto restaurant with over 70 years of history.

-The owner, a certified guide-interpreter, is fully capable of communicating with English-speaking guests and offers incredible insight into Kyoto’s history, culture, and tourism, along with his excellent dishes.
+The owner, a certified guide-interpreter, offers English-speaking guests a unique insight into Kyoto’s history, culture, and attractions alongside the carefully crafted dishes.

 Address | 232-8 Nabeya-cho, Shijo-Agaru, Ponto-cho, Nakagyo-kyu, Kyoto-shi, Kyoto |